Palace of Queluz: Architecture and history

 Queluz's architecture is representative of an extravagant period of Portuguese culture, which followed the discovery of Brazilian gold in 1690.
 From the beginning of the 18th century, many foreign artists and architects were employed in Portugal to satisfy the demands of the newly enriched aristocracy; they brought with them classical ideas of architecture which derived from the Renaissance.
 In its design, Queluz is a revolt against the earlier, heavier, Italian-influenced Baroque, which preceded the Rococo style throughout Europe.

 Comparisons with the far larger, and more Baroque, Versailles are unwarranted; Versailles is referred to as having "an aura of majesty" and was built and dedicated to exhibit in stone "all the glories of France," whereas the smaller palace at Queluz has been described as "exquisite rather than magnificent" and looking like "a very expensive birthday cake".
-In its frivolity, the architecture of Queluz reflects the lifestyle led by the Portuguese royal family at the time of its construction; during the reign of Pedro of Braganza's brother, José I. At this time, Portugal was, in practice, governed by a valido—or favourite—the Marquis of Pombal.
+In its frivolity, the architecture of Queluz reflects the lifestyle led by the Portuguese royal family at the time of its construction; during the reign of Peter of Braganza's brother, Joseph I. At this time, Portugal was, in practice, governed by a valido—or favourite, Sebastião de Melo, Marquis of Pombal.
 Pombal encouraged the royal family to while away their days in the country and leave affairs of state to him.
 Thus, the extravagant, almost whimsical, architecture of Queluz is so set apart from that of nearby Portuguese capital, Lisbon; representing the politics and social events during this era, as well as the carefree and flamboyant lives led by its occupants.
 Queluz's role as a haven for those without responsibility was, however, to be short-lived.

 On the accession to the throne of Queen Maria I in 1777, Pombal was dismissed by the new Queen.
-She and Pedro III ruled jointly in his place; using the partially completed Queluz as a retreat from affairs of state in much the same way that Frederick the Great used his own famed Rococo palace, Sanssouci.
+She and Peter III ruled jointly in his place; using the partially completed Queluz as a retreat from affairs of state in much the same way that Frederick the Great used his own Rococo palace, Sanssouci.